 Subpanel #2 – Editing Menu

-It’s extremely useful, and it will help you to edit, arrange, and organize fonts and images on the Canvas Area
+The editing menu is quite helpful and will help you edit, arrange, and organize fonts and images on the canvas area.

 a.
 Undo & Redo